930794/Fireline2099/README.md

-In this game you play as a lost Cyber Soldier on Mars facing his PTSD from the great Space Wars of 2077.
-His unrelenting psychosis results in him shooting all foreign Aliens as they try to kill him.
-Lost on the expansive surface of Mars, the Cyber Soldier tries to escape his fate of death by exploring portals.
-Although he does not know yet that there is no escape from the horrors of trauma.
+In this game you play as the Cyber Soldier, a shell of a man that is lost on the desolate Martian surface and is haunted by the horrors of the Great Space Wars of 2077.
+His mind, a battlefield scarred by trauma, perceives every alien drone as an enemy, a projection of his inner turmoil.
+Driven by a relentless psychosis, he fires indiscriminately, each shot a desperate attempt to silence the echoes of the past.
+As he wanders the Martian expanse, he stumbles upon enigmatic portals, a glimmer of hope in the vast, red expanse.
+Yet, these portals are merely fleeting distractions, unable to offer true escape from the clutches of his shattered psyche.

+You as the Player assume the role of this tormented soldier, navigating the alien landscape and confronting the demons within.
+With every step, every encounter, and every trigger, players experience the weight of the Cyber Soldier's PTSD, a haunting reminder that even on the desolate frontier of Mars, the scars of war run deep.

-You control the Cyber Soldier with the WASD keys or the Arrow keys, the Cyber Soldier will accept all your inputs.
+You assume control with the arrow keys or WASD, with the sole mission of eliminating all embers of the past.